Hurricane Helene made landfall late Thursday as a Category 4 hurricane about 10 miles west-southwest of Perry in Taylor County.

 Rainfall rates of several inches an hour, upon approach of the system Thursday night, could lead to low-lying locations being the most susceptible to flooding.
 The biggest flood threat will be during Thursday evening into the overnight hours through very early Friday morning.
 Most locations will pick up between 2 to 4 inches of rainfall, but a few isolated totals of 5 to 6 inches could be possible.

-Tornadoes are possible Thursday night into Friday morning as the storm passes by to our west.
+Isolated tornadoes are possible with the outer bands on Thursday with the threat continuing Thursday night into Friday morning as the storm passes by to our west.
 Have a way to get alerts for tornadoes, like the Spectrum News app.
 It's free and available in your app store.

 Winds will remain breezy on Friday as the storm passes north, but winds should decrease by the weekend.